 Horse physical therapy often helps patients avoid certain surgeries or medications.
 As a pain medication alternative, it can help with the following:

 When possible, physical therapy for pain management is a healthy alternative to medicines that can have negative side effects.

 As a possible alternative to surgery, physical therapy may help with the following:

 It isn’t always possible to avoid surgery.
 However, physical therapy is a non-invasive solution and should be considered in certain situations before deciding on surgery.
 Always consult with your doctor before choosing to avoid pain medication or surgery.

-Understanding how physical and occupational therapy work together helps patients, as doctors consider different solutions for helping them or the one they love.
+Understanding how horse physical therapy and occupational therapy work together helps patients, as doctors consider different solutions for helping them or the one they love.

 At Chariot Innovations, we believe in equine physical therapy and occupational therapy as an excellent solution for those with movement disorders.
 We designed the MiraColt to replicate hippotherapy, for the purpose of assisting with gait training for stroke patients, as well as patients with autism, cerebral palsy, down syndrome, and multiple sclerosis.
 Contact us and let’s discuss how hippotherapy using the MiraColt can help you, a loved one, or your medical practice.